Charles J. Fuschillo Jr.

-Charles J. Fuschillo Jr. (born July 1, 1960) is a former Republican member of the New York State Senate from Long Island.
-From 1998 to 2013, he represented the 8th State Senate district, which spans several South Shore communities in both Nassau and Suffolk Counties.
-The district currently includes the communities of Wantagh, Merrick, Bellmore, Massapequa Park, Freeport, Roosevelt, Seaford, Amityville, and Copiague, as well as parts of Massapequa, Farmingdale, Baldwin, Lindenhurst, West Babylon, Wheatley Heights, and Wyandanch.
-Senator Fuschillo resigned from the New York State Senate on December 31, 2013 to serve as the President and CEO of the Alzheimer's Foundation of America.
+Charles J. Fuschillo, Jr. (born July 1, 1960) is a former Republican member of the New York State Senate from Long Island.
+From 1998 to 2013, he represented the 8th State Senate district, which spans several South Shore communities in both Nassau and Suffolk Counties, which included the communities of Wantagh, Merrick, Bellmore, Massapequa Park, Freeport, Roosevelt, Seaford, Amityville, and Copiague, as well as parts of Massapequa, Farmingdale, Baldwin, Lindenhurst, West Babylon, Wheatley Heights, and Wyandanch.
+Senator Fuschillo resigned from the New York State Senate on December 31, 2013 to serve as the president and CEO of the Alzheimer's Foundation of America.

 Biography

 Fuschillo was born in Westbury, New York, and graduated from Carle Place High School.
-He then attended Nassau Community College.
-In 1982, he earned a Bachelor of Business Administration degree from Adelphi University, majoring in Finance.
+He then attended Nassau Community College and later earned a Bachelor of Business Administration degree from Adelphi University, majoring in Finance.

 Prior to being elected to the New York State Senate, Fuschillo served as the Chief Operating Officer of a private, not-for-profit family service agency where he managed over four hundred employees and forty human service programs throughout Long Island and the five boroughs of New York City.

-Fuschillo currently serves as the President & CEO of the Alzheimer's Foundation of America (AFA).
+Fuschillo currently serves as the president and CEO of the Alzheimer's Foundation of America (AFA).